 Since Tox21’s inception in 2008, the collaborative research team has developed and validated in vitro cell-based assays (tests) using quantitative high-throughput screening.
 The researchers have identified, developed, optimized and screened more than 100 assays (tests).

-The Tox21 program includes two research phases, structured with guidance from two reports: Toxicology in the 21st Century: The Role of the National Toxicology Program and Toxicity Testing in the 21st Century: A Vision and a Strategy (PDF - 418KB).
+The Tox21 program includes three research phases, structured with guidance from two reports — Toxicology in the 21st Century: The Role of the National Toxicology Program and Toxicity Testing in the 21st Century: A Vision and a Strategy (PDF - 418KB) — and The US Federal Tox21 Program: A Strategic and Operational Plan for Continued Leadership.